Quantum resources of quantum and classical variational methods: Methods

 Beginning with the work of Carleo and Troyer, neural-network-based methods were introduced to act as physics-agnostic, parameterized quantum states known as neural quantum states (NQS) \cite{carleo_RBM_2017}.
 NQS have shown to be useful in a variety of problems, such as finding the ground state in different quantum systems \cite{Nomura_Imada_2021,roth2021group,Astrakhantsev_Westerhout_2021}, evolving quantum states through time \cite{carleo_RBM_2017,Gutierrez2022realtimeevolution}, and simulating quantum circuits \cite{Medvidovi__2021}.
 There exist different architectures for the NQS \cite{carleo_RBM_2017,PhysRevB.100.125124,Hibat-Allah_Carrasquilla_2020,Luo:2020stn,roth2021group,Viteritti:2022fji}, for the purpose of this paper, however, we restrict ourselves to a simple case of NQS, namely the restricted Boltzmann machine (RBM) depicted in Figure \ref{fig:RBM_rep}.

-The RBM has the simple structure of two fully connected neural network layers, one visible layer consisting of $N$ units and one hidden layer of $M$ units. $N$ must be equal to the number of qubits/particles in the system, whereas there is no formal restriction on $M$; the ratio $M/N$, referred to as $\alpha$, is often used to convey the size of an RBM.
-Regardless of the size of $\alpha$, this network has only a polynomial number of parameters relative to the number of qubits in the system.
-The wavefunction amplitude given by the RBM ansätz is
+The RBM has the simple structure of two neural network layers with no intra-layer connections but full inter-layer connectivity: one visible layer consisting of $N$ units and one hidden layer of $M$ units. $N$ must be equal to the number of qubits/particles in the system, whereas there is no formal restriction on $M$; the ratio $M/N$, referred to as $\alpha$, is often used to convey the size of an RBM.
+The number of parameters in the RBM is given by $N + \alpha N + \alpha N^2$, and thus for fixed $\alpha$ this scales polynomially with the system size; however, this does not guarantee that the desired state can be represented by this network, in which case the true ground state may still require a number of parameters larger than this.
+The wavefunction amplitude given by the RBM ansatz is

 where $\mathbf{s}=(\sigma_1,\sigma_2,...,\sigma_N)$ such that $\sigma_i= \pm 1$ is the spin configuration in $z$ basis; $\mathbf{h} = (h_1,h_2,...,h_M)$, with $h_i=\pm 1$, denotes the $M$ hidden spin variables; and the parameters to be optimized are $\boldsymbol{\theta} = \{\boldsymbol{a},\boldsymbol{b},\boldsymbol{W}\}$.
 The full wavefunction can be constructed from